 So, how do you know if that bump on your head is serious or not?
 It’s always best to see a doctor within one to two days of a concussion; however, be sure to seek emergency medical attention if you or a loved one experiences memory loss, a constant or worsening headache, dizziness, confusion, slow moving mental function or changes in behavior.

-Through our Concussion Care Network, medical experts of Midwest Orthopedic Specialty Hospital and Wheaton Franciscan Medical Group can treat head injuries and concussions in both children and adults.
+Through our Concussion Care Network, medical experts of Midwest Orthopedic Specialty Hospital and Ascension can treat head injuries and concussions in both children and adults.
 Request an appointment today.